 The health care system we have only adequately serves a portion of our population because of the way it was designed and built.
-This is unacceptable.
+The root causes of the problem are economic, social, and racial injustices that are embedded in our society.
 In order to achieve health equity, we must concentrate resources where the need is greatest.
-Coloradans—especially those who have been historically left out—should have an ally in the room and a seat at the decision-making table to shape health care systems in their community.
+We’re working to change what the health care system’s responsibility is in achieving health equity by facilitating conversations with leaders around the state, building relationships with health systems and decision makers, and introducing these ideas into the public and political narrative.

 - GRAPHIC NOVEL – Waiting for Health Equity